ErikJohnsonCU/Tesa/README.md

 Size of text is 28 (ratio 10 %) for refdes, and 40 (ratio 16 %) for header names
 (these might need to be made larger for readability)

-Size of signal traces is 8 mils (10 if possible)
+Size of signal traces is 8 mils
-Size of power (LED) traces is 16 mils
+Size of power (LED, not Vcc or +3.3V) traces is 16 mils

 Touch pads are numbered as follows:
 Power -> 1